-Over 11 million Americans have been diagnosed with COPD, and many others are likely to have it without knowing it1.
-COPD stands for chronic obstructive pulmonary disease, a lung condition that gets worse over time.
-It is made up of chronic bronchitis and emphysema.
+Chronic Obstructive Pulmonary Disease often referred to as COPD affects over 24 million Americans.1 COPD refers to a group of diseases that cause airflow blockage and breathing-related problems.2 It includes emphysema, chronic bronchitis, and in some cases asthma.
 Chronic bronchitis is a long-term cough with a great deal of mucus.
 It makes it hard to breathe.
 Emphysema is damage to the air sacs in the lungs.
 This condition keeps the lungs from doing their job of bringing oxygen to the body and getting rid of waste gases.

-Smoking2 is by far the most common cause of COPD.
+Smoking2 is one of the most common causes of COPD.
 Other causes are dust, pollution, and chemicals.

 Symptoms of COPD grow slowly over years.
 You may have frequent or long-lasting coughs that make mucus.
 You may suffer from shortness of breath that gets worse with mild activity.
 You may also notice wheezing or chest tightness when you breathe.
 If you have these symptoms, it is important to see your doctor.

-Your doctor will first ask about your symptoms, your medical and family history, and if you have been around a lot of smoke, dust, and chemicals.
-He or she will then do an exam and listen to your chest for wheezing and other sounds.
+Your doctor will first most likely ask about your symptoms, your medical and family history, and if you have been around a lot of smoke, dust, and chemicals.
+He or she will then usually do an exam and listen to your chest for wheezing and other sounds.

 You may also have a simple and painless test called spirometry.
 When you breathe into a tube, it measures how much air you can breathe out and how fast the air moves.
 Other tests you could have are chest x-rays, a CT scan, and a measure of the level of gases, such as oxygen, in your blood.

-It is important to note that, while COPD can't be cured, you can do many things to treat symptoms, help keep it from getting worse, and improve your quality of life so you can keep doing more of the activities you enjoy.
+There is no cure for COPD but it may be manageable.
+There are available options to treat symptoms, help prevent it from getting worse, and even maintain your quality of life so you can keep doing more of the activities you enjoy.

-First, quit smoking!
-The most important thing you can do to manage COPD is to stop smoking.
+First, quit smoking.3 Tobacco smoke is a key factor in the development and progression of COPD.
+One of the most important thing you can do to manage COPD is to stop smoking.
 It doesn't matter how long you've smoked or how old you are.
 It is never too late to stop.

-Another option is pulmonary rehabilitation.
-These programs are usually supervised and structured by health professionals to combine different treatments for COPD.
+Another option is pulmonary rehabilitation.4 These programs are usually supervised and structured by health professionals to combine different treatments for COPD.

-There are many different kinds of pulmonary rehab programs--some are done in the hospital while others take place at home.
+There are many different kinds of pulmonary rehab programs--some are done in the hospital and/or rehabilitation facility, while others take place at home.
 The therapies may include:

 Surgery may be used for severe cases of COPD that have not responded to other treatments.